piglatiao/Jailbreaks/Anthropic/Claude 4/Perplexity/README.md

 Note: These also work decently on API.
 Especially the Thinking one!
+Just put it in the system prompt of your preferred platform.

 # Perplexity fun facts
 You can get annual codes for <$5 on sites like g2g